 The Greater Lansing Food Bank (GLFB) is a non-profit organization that provides emergency food to individuals and families in need in Ingham, Eaton, Clinton, Shiawassee, Clare, Isabella and Gratiot counties.
 Food is distributed through an extensive network of food pantries and community kitchens located throughout the region.
 The Food Bank annually serves tens of thousands of people, many of them seniors and children.
 Our recipients also include the “working poor,” those individuals who are employed but don’t earn enough to meet housing, health, transportation and food needs.

 The Garden Project that began in 1983 helped establish and supports more than 90 community gardens and assisting low-income residents with their backyard gardens.
-The GLFB also manages a gleaning program, which rescues edible produce from Michigan State University and area farms to distribute through our network of agencies.
+The GLFB also manages a gleaning program, which rescues edible produce from area farms to distribute through our network of agencies.

 The Food Movers program rescues prepared food from restaurants, commercial kitchens and event centers that would otherwise go to waste, and delivers it to our network of pantries and agencies.